Kequc/couch-recliner/README.md

 ### Writing documents

-In cases where you know which `id` you intend to use, and wish to write directly to that `id` overwriting anything which may be there.
+In cases where you know which `id` you intend to use, and want to write directly to that `id`.

 ```javascript
 // Equivalent to: DocOperations.write(Cat, ...)